SitrakaResearchAndPOC/GSM1_IMSICATCHER_HALFMITM_SPOOFING-SMS-WITH-PHYSICAL-MS/README.md

 Tape USSD *100*123#
-Have a look on log of USSB : Unhandled USSD
+Have a look on log of USSB : Unhandled USSD  (possible to steal password and credits)

 ctrl+shift+T